gouthampankan/goutham.io/README.md

 # cpp-ticket-counter-project

-A project to simluate a theatre ticket counter using cpp.
+A project to simulate a theater ticket counter using cpp.